husreo/husreo/README.md

  ### Hi there
 <img src="https://media.giphy.com/media/n1NLjLW22bhxUKCfyD/giphy.gif" width="80" title="Discord">

+- 📫 How to reach me: <a href = "https://stevendevblockchain.vercel.app">https://stevendevblockchain.vercel.app</a>
+- 😄 Pronouns: He/him

 >I am a ``` Blockchain (Web3/Full-Stack) ``` developer with over 6 years of proven experience.
 My focus is on ``` Web, dApp, Smart Contract development ``` on the Solana chain (as well as Ethereum).
 I have worked on ``` NFTs, play-to-earn games, casinos, DeFi, DEX, and DAO projects ```, as well as frontend development.
 Additionally, I have experience working as a ``` Full-Stack Engineer ```, primarily building robust APIs, with skills in ``` React, Next.js, TypeScript, NodeJS ``` , and other frameworks.

 ### Link to: